floodyworm/my-first-blog/README.md

 ### This is a demonstration of creating a database driven website.
 It has been created after following the Django Girls Tutorial available at https://tutorial.djangogirls.org/en/.
 The tutorial covers installing Python, Django and some recommended code editors through to developing a Django app, deploying it to Cloud (www.pythonanywhere.com) and version control of the development process using Git (http://www.github.com).

+### The developed blog website is live at http://floodyworm.pythonanywhere.com/

 This project covers the following in sufficient detail so as to be comfortable with developing a new Django app:
 1. Python programming language basics